LivingLegacyMedia/vowbound/chapter_12.md

 "Yes," Mira sobbed.
 "It's still about love."

 Cassian stood, giving them space.
 He'd offered what he could—time, effort, patient cultivation of something that might never fully bloom.
-Whether it would be enough, he didn't know.

-But it was more than Torin had yesterday.
-And maybe that was all any of them could hope for.
+He stepped into the hallway, letting the door close softly behind him.
+For a moment he just stood there, exhaustion settling into his bones.
+The confrontation with Mira.
+The weight of Torin's condition.
+The impossible task of rebuilding a broken mind, slowly, step by step.

+*One problem at a time,* he thought, leaning against the wall. *First Torin.
+Then everything else.*

+He'd barely caught his breath when a royal guard appeared at the end of the corridor, armor gleaming in the afternoon light.
+"Master Cassian.
+The King requests your presence.
+In the Great Hall."

+The Great Hall.
+Not the private study.

+That meant ceremony.
+Politics.
+Theater.

+Cassian closed his eyes briefly, gathering himself.
+Then nodded.
+"Lead the way."

 ---

-King Aldric summoned him that evening, but not to the private study.

-To the Great Hall.

-Cassian walked through the palace corridors with growing confusion, following a royal guard who wouldn't explain why the audience was so formal.
-When the massive oak doors swung open, he understood.
+When the massive oak doors swung open, Cassian understood why.

 The hall was packed.
-Nobles, merchants, military commanders, foreign dignitaries—hundreds of people crammed into the space, all turning to watch as Cassian entered.
+Nobles, merchants, military commanders, foreign dignitaries—hundreds of people crammed into the space, all turning to watch as he entered.

-King Aldric stood on the dais, wearing his full ceremonial regalia.
+King Aldric stood on the dais in full ceremonial regalia.
 Beside him stood four other figures in royal dress—the rulers of the other kingdoms in the nascent Covenant.

-*Oh no,* Cassian thought. *This is a ceremony.*

 "Master Cassian Erevan," the King's voice boomed across the hall.
 "Approach."